sourcefrog/cargo-mutants/book/src/in-place.md

 If you use `--in-place` then you shouldn't edit the code, commit, or run your own tests while tests are running, because cargo-mutants will be modifying the code at the same time.
 It's not the default because of the risk that users might accidentally do this.

+cargo-mutants will try to restore the code to its original state after testing each mutant, but it's possible that it might fail to do so if it's interrupted or panics.

 ## Why test in place?

 Some situations where `--in-place` might be useful are: